Product and coproduct in string topology: The lifted homology coproduct and cohomology product

 Now in the case at hand, we have assumed that $n$ is odd, so the first equation does not give a sign.
 Also, in all cases either $C$ or $D$ will be a term of the form $A\wedge U^{\wedge j}$, which is of degree $j(n-1)$, that is always even dimensional when $n$ is odd.
 So the second equation will likewise not give any sign. \end{proof}

 \begin{rem}[Higher genus non-trivial operations] If we represent the product and coproduct by pairs of pants, the composition of the coproduct followed by the product is represented by a genus one surface with two boundary components.
-We have shown above that this genus one operation is trivial if we use the Thom sign for the product.
-If one inserts the operation $(1\times \Delta)$ in between the product and the coproduct, for $\Delta$ the degree 1 operation coming from the circle action, the resulting operation is non-trivial whether we use $\wedge$ or $\wedge_{Th}$: for $n\ge 3$ odd, the operation
+We have shown above that this genus one operation is trivial.
+If one inserts the operation $(1\times \Delta)$ in between the product and the coproduct, for $\Delta$ the degree 1 operation coming from the circle action, the resulting operation is non-trivial: for $n\ge 3$ odd, the operation